 5.17 The manner of the argument advanced by Poland raises an interesting question, of whether a theoretical lack of independence is sufficient to constitute a breach of the right to an independent court or tribunal, even where there is functional, de facto independence.
 Put another way - must it be established by way of evidence that the framework perceived as allowing for improper Executive interference has in fact led to improper Executive interference?
 This is perhaps at the heart of what the Court must decide in determining whether there is a personal risk in this case.
 This issue arose recently in the Irish European Arrest Warrant case of MJE v.
-Dunauskis53, in which the requested person is resisting his surrender to Germany inter alia on the basis that the Public Prosecutor who issued the European Arrest Warrant is not sufficiently independent of the Executive, as in theory the Minister for Justice in Schleswig Holstein may give a direction to the Chief Public Prosecutor, who in turn can give a direction to the Public Prosecutor issuing the European Arrest Warrant.
-Birmingham J., giving judgment for the Court of Appeal, dismissed this objection, relying on the decision of the House of Lords in
+Dunauskis, in which the requested person is resisting his surrender to Germany inter alia on the basis that the Public Prosecutor who issued the European Arrest Warrant is not sufficiently independent of the Executive, as in theory the Minister for Justice in Schleswig Holstein may give a direction to the Chief Public Prosecutor, who in turn can give a direction to the Public Prosecutor, relying on the decision of the House of Lords in the Court of Appeal, dismissed this objection, relying on the decision of the House of Lords in the Court of the Roman and the sufficient of the European Arrest Warrant.
+Birmingham J., giving judgment for the Court of Appeal, dismissed this objection, relying on the decision of the House of Lords in the court of the public Prosecutor issues that the sufficient of the Suff

-53 [2017] IECA 266.
+&lt;sup>53 [2017] IECA 266.

 Assange v.
-Swedish Prosecution Authority (Nos 1 and 2)54 and commenting as follows:
+Swedish Prosecution Authority (Nos 1 and 2) and commenting as follows: